 Whole30 Cauliflower Alfredo Sauce

-Cut the cauliflower into florets and steam until tender
+- Cut the cauliflower into florets and steam them until they are tender.